 Over the weekend we had our first snow; gentle, delicate flurries that drifted down peacefully from grey skies.
-It snowed last year too – our first year here in the Pacific Northwest – but just barely, and this time it actually stuck, coating the already icy ground with an inch-or-two-thick blanket of lovely, pure-white snow.
-We had fun watching the pup romp around in it, for a bit, but spent most of the day cozied up inside, escaping the cold, content to watch the snowflakes settling softly on the pines through the windows.
+It snowed last year too – our first year here in the Pacific Northwest – but just barely.
+This time it actually stuck, coating the already icy ground with an inch-or-two-thick blanket of lovely, pure-white snow.
+We had fun watching the pup romp around in it for a bit, but spent most of the day cozied up inside, escaping the cold, content to watch the snowflakes settling softly on the pines through the windows.

-I do like the idea of starting the new year out fresh, with healthy-eating resolutions and lighter fare.
-There is something rejuvenating about this time of year, but Winter days like these still call for warm-you-up-from-the-inside comfort food.
+I do like the idea of starting the new year out fresh, with healthy-eating resolutions and veggie-packed, plant-powered fare.
+There is something rejuvenating about this time of year, but winter days like these still call for warm-you-up-from-the-inside comfort food.
 Hearty soups and stews and braises, and steamy bowls of pasta.

 Green smoothies alone just aren’t gonna cut it.